×

 Analyze Snowflake-managed Iceberg tables with superior price performance using the new Snowflake Catalog Metastore in Starburst Galaxy.

-Last Updated: June 17, 2024
+Last Updated: November 14, 2024

 In recent years, Snowflake has extended their offering to include data lakes and even data lakehouses in the form of Iceberg managed tables.
 This shift sees Snowflake join the growing chorus of other companies, including Starburst, adopting Iceberg as a disruptive, epochal technology.

-Snowflake is expensive
+Snowflake compute is expensive

 Snowflake offers the powerful combination of a data warehouse with the infinite scalability of the cloud.
 Recently, they’ve expanded their offerings to include data lakes and data lakehouses using Iceberg managed tables.
 However, despite these advancements, Snowflake’s significant cost remains a major concern.

-Starburst lowers compute costs and enhances openness for Snowflake users
+Starburst lowers Snowflake compute costs and enhances openness for users

 Enter the Starburst Galaxy Snowflake Catalog Metastore, designed to help Snowflake users reduce compute costs while adding features like data federation.
 Our new connector allows Snowflake users to leverage their data without incurring high compute costs, bringing openness and flexibility to their data architecture.